kevinfrei/EMP/README.md

 ### Bugs
 * Play button is non-responsive even when Now Playing is queue
+* Removing an element from Now Playing behaves weirdly *
 ### Core Capabilities
 * **both** Restore active tab between runs
 * **main** Get album covers from media tags as well as the folder...